greglobinski/gatsby-starter-kit-docs/src/content/docs/2.4___advanced-usage/index.md

 ## Git clone

 Instead of `gatsby new` you will use the `git clone` command.
-But first you have to make your own fork of the Kit's [repository](https://github.com/greglobinski/gatsby-starter-kit). **Do not clone the original repo!**
+But first you have to make your own fork of the Kit's [repository](https://github.com/greglobinski/gatsby-starter-kit).

+:bangbang: **Do not clone the original repo!**

 ```shell
 git clone https://github.com/[your-github-name]/gatsby-starter-kit.git [NEW_DIRECTORY_FOR_YOUR_SITE]